 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Leica Summarit-M 35mm f2.5 is the longer of the two lenses at 34mm.
 The Voigtlander 35mm F1.4 Nokton with a length of 29mm, is 5mm shorter.
 On the other hand, the Voigtlander 35mm F1.4 Nokton has a larger diameter of 55mm compared to the Leica Summarit-M 35mm f2.5's 51mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Voigtlander 35mm F1.4 Nokton weighs 200g, which means it is 20g (9%) lighter than the Leica Summarit-M 35mm f2.5 which has a weight of 220g.

 Below you can find the dimension and weight table of the Wideangle Prime Lenses in Leica M Mount for size comparison purposes.